 How do I know if this path is right for me?

 Are you interested in improving care for the elderly who seek medical attention in the emergency department?
 Are you interested in participating in research related to the field of geriatric emergency medicine, or leading hospital committees that address elderly issues?
 Would you like to create an emergency department geriatric service?
 How about participating in and leading hospital committees that address elderly issues?
 Do you like working in multidisciplinary teams?
 If so, then this may be the fellowship for you.

 Career options after fellowship

-> A diversity of career options exist such as geriatric emergency medicine program director/assistant program director, GEM medical director, involvement in multidisciplinary geriatric initiatives, GEM research, GEM education for emergency medicine residents and faculty, as well as medical students.
+Diverse career options exist such as geriatric emergency medicine program director/assistant program director, GEM medical director, involvement in multidisciplinary geriatric initiatives, GEM research, and GEM education for emergency medicine residents, faculty, and medical students.

-> Geriatric emergency departments have developed in community based EDs across the country.
-Many of the community health systems with geriatric EDs are actively seeking GEM expertise, providing opportunities for GEM-trained physicians to practice lead after graduation.
+Geriatric emergency departments have developed in community-based EDs across the country.
+Many community health systems with geriatric EDs are actively seeking GEM expertise, providing opportunities for GEM-trained physicians to practice and lead after graduation.

-> Splitting time between departments
+Splitting time between departments

 Your specific schedule depends on final appointment, local opportunities, hospital culture, and individual circumstances.
 Geriatric EM-trained physicians have worked in community settings, skilled nursing facilities, and other split positions.